bronsonavila/automate-boring-stuff-python-notes/README.md

 ### 6.16 - Similarities Between Lists and Strings

 - A string is essentially a list of single character strings (which is why `list()` can accept a string as an argument).
-However, they are significantly different in the sense that a list is a **Mutable** data type (i.e., it can have values added, moved, or changed), whereas a string is an **Immutable** data type (i.e., its value cannot be changed).
+However, they are significantly different in the sense that a list is a **mutable** data type (i.e., it can have values added, moved, or changed), whereas a string is an **immutable** data type (i.e., its value cannot be changed).
 Because strings are immutable, the proper way to create a new string derived from an existing variable is by using **slices**:

   ```python
   name = 'Zophie a cat'